lubuntu-team/manual/source/3/3.1/3.1.6/qps.rst

 To search for a particular process you can type your type into the search bar right above a particular process right above it.
 To terminate a process right click on it and select :menuselection:`Terminate` or press :kbd:`delete`.
 To kill a process move the mouse over it right click and select :menuselection:`Kill` or press :kbd:`Alt + K`.

 To toggle showing a graph with your overall system usage check/uncheck the :menuselection:`Otion --> Show Graph` checkbox in the menu.
 To toggle showing the bar with the option to search for processor or choose linear or tree view of processes check/uncheck :menuselection:`Option -->  Show Control bar` checkbox in the menu.
 To change the update period is to :menuselection:`Option --> Update Period`.
+Then input your update period in the :guilabel:`New Update Period` field.